 .

-You have now imported a DigitalOcean snapshot as a Kubernetes snapshot.
+You have now imported a DigitalOcean snapshot into a Kubernetes cluster and can use it as a volume in your workload.